cuihantao/Andes.jl/docs/src/index.md

 ## Development

-Contributions to andes.jl are welcome.
-Please see [CONTRIBUTING.md](https://github.com/cuihantao/andes.jl/blob/master/CONTRIBUTING.md) for code contribution guidelines.
+Contributions to Andes.jl are welcome.
+Please see [CONTRIBUTING.md](https://github.com/cuihantao/Andes.jl/blob/master/CONTRIBUTING.md) for code contribution guidelines.

 ## License

-`andes.jl` (the ANDES Julia interface only) is released under [MIT license](https://github.com/cuihantao/andes.jl/blob/master/LICENSE).
+`Andes.jl` (the ANDES Julia interface only) is released under [MIT license](https://github.com/cuihantao/Andes.jl/blob/master/LICENSE).

-andes.jl has been developed as part of the Large Scale Testbed (LTB) project at the Center for Ultra-Wide-Area Resilient Electric Energy Transmission Networks ([CURENT](https://curent.utk.edu/)), a National Science Foundation Engineering Research Center that is jointly supported by NSF (National Science Foundation) and the DoE (Department of Energy) of the United States.
+Andes.jl has been developed as part of the Large Scale Testbed (LTB) project at the Center for Ultra-Wide-Area Resilient Electric Energy Transmission Networks ([CURENT](https://curent.utk.edu/)), a National Science Foundation Engineering Research Center that is jointly supported by NSF (National Science Foundation) and the DoE (Department of Energy) of the United States.

 ```@autodocs